 My work in mathematical logic is on the metamathematics of constructive mathematics.
 This work began with my thesis (Stanford 1972) and culminated with my book Foundations of Constructive Mathematics.
 The formal systems developed for constructive mathematics, especially those known as "type theories", turned out to be of interest in theoretical computer science as well.
 Indeed I think that most of the readers of Foundations of Constructive Mathematics have been computer scientists.

 Based on a theory I developed about the right way to combine logic and computation, I was able to give my prover Gentzen some ability to compute with algebra and with inequalities.
 This new prover I called Weierstrass.
 Its implementation made use of some of the computational code from MathXpert.
 To demonstrate that logic and computation had successfully been combined in the same program, I used Weierstrass to find epsilon-delta proofs about continuity, such as the continuity of specific functions like x3 or sin x.
 Before this, no program had been able to prove the continuity of any specific non-linear function, and it was regarded as a good piece of work to prove the continuity of a linear function.
 To demonstrate the successful combination of logic and computation in another area of mathematics, I turned to number theory.
-Weierstrass was able to find a proof of the irrationality of the number e.
-For more details: Description of Research in Automated Deduction from 1996-2001
+Weierstrass was able to find a proof of the irrationality of the number e .

 While on leave in 2000, I collaborated with Larry Wos, the author of several books on theorem-proving with the program Otter.
 We used Otter to prove lemmas for us, and we wrote a joint paper with Robert Veroff on double-negation elimination in various propositional logics.
 To state the point clearly: we proved new theorems in logic, publishable in logic journals, with the aid of a theorem-proving program.

 Around 2002, I started to write and work with a new theorem prover, Otter-lambda.
-My "second-order unification" evolved into an untyped unification I called "lambda unification", and I formulated "lambda logic" in to give a logical foundation to what the prover Otter-lambda does.
+My "second-order unification" evolved into an untyped unification I called "lambda unification", and I formulated "lambda logic" to give a logical foundation to what the prover Otter-lambda does.
 This work was supported by a grant from the National Science Foundation from 2002-2006.
 There is now a website devoted to this project.
 To demonstrate the value of this approach, I showed how to use Otter-lambda to find proofs by mathematical induction.
-A paper describing the work on induction has been accepted by the Journal of Automated Reasoning, and will appear in the second half of 2006.
+A paper describing the work on induction appeared in the Journal of Automated Reasoning.

 MathXpert not only has the ability to carry out individual steps on command, but it also contains a sophisticated set of rules enabling it to solve almost any textbook problem in the subjects mentioned.
 It uses this ability to provide assistance to the student who does not know what to do.
 It can, if necessary, generate a complete step-by-step solution for the student to examine.